-May 22, 2018
+July 18, 2018

 Abstract.
-Zcash is an implementation of the Decentralized Anonymous Payment scheme Zerocash, with security fixes and adjustments to terminology, functionality and performance.
+Zcash is an implementation of the Decentralized Anonymous Payment scheme Zerocash, with security fixes and improvements to performance and functionality.
 It bridges the existing transparent payment scheme used by Bitcoin with a shielded payment scheme secured by zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARKs).
-It attempts to address the problem of mining centralization by use of the Equihash memory-hard proof-of-work algorithm.
+It attempted to address the problem of mining centralization by use of the Equihash memory-hard proof-of-work algorithm.

-This specification defines the Zcash consensus protocol and explains its differences from Zerocash and Bitcoin.
+This specification defines the Zcash consensus protocol as it was at launch, and explains its differences from Zerocash and Bitcoin.
+It is a historical document and no longer specifies the current Zcash consensus protocol.